-The Statistical Consulting Centre and Melbourne Statistical Consulting Platform are continuing our services and activities.
-We now provide personal consultations via Zoom video link or telephone.
-We have conducted many remote consultations successfully and look forward to working with you in this way during the COVID-19 pandemic.
+The Statistical Consulting Centre provide personal consultations via Zoom video link, telephone or face to face.
+We have conducted many remote consultations successfully and look forward to working with you.

 -